MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 - Your current imaging solution.

-- [Surface Deployment Accelerator](https://docs.microsoft.com/surface/microsoft-surface-deployment-accelerator).
+- <a href="https://docs.microsoft.com/surface/microsoft-surface-deployment-accelerator" target="_blank"> Surface Deployment Accelerator</a>.
 Use this tool to create a bootable Windows 10 image.
 The image can include all current Windows 10 updates, Office, other apps that you choose, and the required drivers and firmware.

 - USB flash drive that contains a Windows 10 Pro or Enterprise image.
-Then install [drivers and firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2](https://www.microsoft.com/download/details.aspx?id=101974).
+Then install <a href="https://www.microsoft.com/download/details.aspx?id=101974" target="_blank"> Drivers and Firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2</a>.

 The following procedure describes how to create a USB flash drive from installation media, and then add the SEMM package files and the Drivers and Firmware for Windows 10 Pro and Enterprise OS on Surface Hub 2 MSI file.
 If you're using other deployment methods, go to the [Update UEFI on Surface Hub 2S to enable OS migration](#update-uefi-on-surface-hub-2s-to-enable-os-migration) section in this article.

 > [!NOTE]
 > After you finish the installation, you'll need a valid license for Windows 10 Pro or Windows 10 Enterprise that's separate from your existing Windows 10 Team license.

-1. To create a Windows 10 Pro installation, on the [**Download Windows 10**](https://www.microsoft.com/software-download/windows10) page, follow the instructions to download the media creation tool.
-To download Windows 10 Enterprise, go to the [Microsoft Volume Licensing Service Center](https://www.microsoft.com/licensing/servicecenter/default.aspx).
+1. To create a Windows 10 Pro installation, on the<a href="https://www.microsoft.com/software-download/windows10" target="_blank"> Download Windows 10</a> page, follow the instructions to download the media creation tool.
+To download Windows 10 Enterprise, go to the <a href="https://www.microsoft.com/licensing/servicecenter/default.aspx" target="_blank"> Microsoft Volume Licensing Service Center</a>.

 2. Insert a new USB storage drive.
 1. Open the media creation tool, select **Create installation media**, and then select **Next**.